Get ready to experience NEO FUTURIST DINING.

 Part of the ongoing investigation is to see how a combination of these senses can create different emotional and social response from the guests through the course of the evening and heighten the gastronomic experience.
 Each course has its own soundtrack inspired by Newton's circle of sound and colour (1704).
 Working together with perfume researcher Caro Verbeek, Butler and Gershberg create each dish based upon smells that are associated with that colour.
 The surroundings and clothing of the waiters also change per course.

 The Chromatic Dinner is a monochromatic, audio, visual, olfactory and culinary experience which plays with all the senses.
-This event will be hosted by Feastown at EASTOWN, and feature tableware by notNeutral + fresh produce by Imperfect Produce.
+This event will be hosted by Feastown at EASTOWN, and feature tableware by notNeutral + food by Imperfect Produce and Impossible Foods.
 Spaces are extremely limited.

 Through an interdisciplinary approach, artist and stage director Martin Butler always hopes to bridge and combine various disciplines such as dance, theatre, music, film, performance, new media, and fashion.
 Trained in drama at Manchester University, and then later choreography and performance at the SNDO in Amsterdam, he has been creating performance work at various theatres and festivals internationally.
 For more information, visit ww.martinbutlers.com.